syncfusion/blazor-docs/src/common/installation/offline-installer/how-to-download.md

-# How to download Syncfusion Blazor offline installer
+# Downloading Syncfusion Blazor offline installer

 The Syncfusion Blazor offline installer can be downloaded from the [Syncfusion](https://www.syncfusion.com/blazor-components) website.
 You can either download the licensed installer or try our trial installer depending on your license.